publicdocs/uscode/assets/md/titles/usc21/us/usc/t21/ch10/m__us_usc_t21_s464.md

  __Regulations__

 [Pub.
-L. 102–237, title X, § 1016(c)][/us/pl/102/237/s1016/c], Dec.
+L. 102–237, title X][/us/pl/102/237/tX], § 1016(c), Dec.
 13, 1991, [105 Stat.
 1903][/us/stat/105/1903], provided that:

 > “No later than August 1, 1992, the Secretary of Agriculture shall issue final rules, through prior notice and comment rulemaking procedures, to implement the exemption authorized by section 23(c) of the Federal Meat Inspection Act \[[21 U.S.C.
 623(c)][/us/usc/t21/s623/c]\] (as added by subsection (a)) and the exemption authorized by section 15(d) of the Poultry Products Inspection Act \[[21 U.S.C.
 464(d)][/us/usc/t21/s464/d]\] (as added by subsection (b)).
 Prior to the issuance of the final rules, the Secretary shall hold at least one public hearing examining the public health and food safety issues raised by the granting of each of the exemptions.”

  __Studies Concerning Grant of Future Exemptions for Poultry and Meat Food Products__

     [Pub.
-L. 102–237, title X, § 1016(d)][/us/pl/102/237/s1016/d], Dec.
+L. 102–237, title X][/us/pl/102/237/tX], § 1016(d), Dec.
 13, 1991, [105 Stat.
 1903][/us/stat/105/1903], directed Secretary of Agriculture in consultation with National Academy of Sciences to conduct a study on meat food and poultry products inspection exemptions under Federal Meat Inspection Act and Poultry Products Inspection Act and a study on an exemption from requirements of such Acts for certain wholesale meat outlets selling to hotels and other similar institutional users not later than 24 months after Dec.
 13, 1991, and on completion of each study to provide the results to Committee on Agriculture of House of Representatives and Committee on Agriculture, Nutrition, and Forestry of Senate.

 ----------